tmandelz/crop-segmentation/README.md

-# Default Project
+# DLBS - AgroLuege

-This project is a part of the [XYZ Group](https://deep_model.ch) at [Data Science FHNW](https://www.fhnw.ch/en/degree-programmes/engineering/bsc-data-science).
+This project is a part of the [DLBS - AgroLuege](https://gitlab.fhnw.ch/thomas.mandelz/dlbs-crop-segmentation/) at [Data Science FHNW](https://www.fhnw.ch/en/degree-programmes/engineering/bsc-data-science).

-Repo Description
+In Switzerland, farmers manually enter crop information on the Agri-Portal for federal payments, verified on-site by the Federal Office for Agriculture.
+Our goal is to streamline this process using Sentinel-2 satellites and GIS data, providing farmers with a pre-filled crop basis for validation.

+This project closely aligns with [Challenge X - AgroLuege](https://gitlab.fhnw.ch/thomas.mandelz/AgroLuege).
+Within the dlbs module, we test alternative model architectures on smaller datasets, optimizing efficiency with fewer computing resources.

-## Project Status: In Progress
+## Project Status: Completed

 ## Project Intro/Objective

 ### Methods Used

 * Deep Learning
+* Machine Learning
+* Semantic Segmentation
-* ...
+* Crop Classification

 ### Technologies